-Conferences services provides professional meeting services to a wide range of organizations, associations, businesses and governmental agencies.
-The conference staff can assist with all aspects of events from the planning stage through the actual event and beyond to the evaluation process.
-The Conference Services Division, as a part of continuing education, provides the region with campus facilities designed to satisfy the continuing education needs of a broad spectrum of citizens.
-Whether managing the annual meeting of a professional association, providing a week-long institute for a nonprofit organization, or hosting a leadership forum for high school scholar-athletes, the office seeks to design and deliver high-quality educational programs on campus.
+Conferences Services provides professional meeting services to a wide range of organizations, associations, businesses and agencies.
+The conference staff can assist with all aspects of events including the planning, program logistics and the evaluation process.
+The Conference Services Division, as a part of continuing education, provides the region with campus facilities designed to satisfy the continuing education needs of the local and international community.
+Whether managing the annual meeting of a professional association, providing a week-long institute for a nonprofit organization, or hosting a leadership forum for high school scholar-athletes, the office seeks to design and deliver high quality educational programs on campus.